rwtechwiki/rwtechwiki.github.io/content/Movement/crawlturn.md

 It is not possible to crawl-turn for the first 5 ticks after entering the crouch state.
 Due to this it is possible to buffer a first-tick crawl-turn.
 This allows a [[crawlturnroll]] if down is pressed as slugcat reaches the middle of the buffered crawl-turn.

-Slugcat becomes temporarily airborne during a crawl-turn, which drains any existing [[jumpstore]].
+Slugcat becomes temporarily airborne during a crawl-turn, which drains any existing [[content/Movement/jumpstoreage]].

 ## Performed from